jtatiana/DevTechTestHelloBuild/back-end/README.md

 Database configuration (this backend is used by PostgreSQL)
    - Create a Database in Postgres
-  - Generate Database tables
    - Generate config file (use example "config.json.example" file)
    - Configure Database credentials on src/connection/config/config.json
-   - To create the Database, run:
+   - Create the tables, run:
       - windows
          - npm run db
       - Different operating systems (OS)